Jie-Fang/cudnn-frontend/docs/fe-oss-apis/gemm_fusions/grouped_gemm_srelu.md

 ## Overview

-**Grouped GEMM + sReLU fusion**: A contiguous grouped block-scaled GEMM fused with a probability-gated squared-ReLU epilogue on NVIDIA Blackwell GPUs (SM100+), designed for MoE-style workloads.
+**Grouped GEMM + sReLU fusion**: A grouped block-scaled GEMM fused with a probability-gated squared-ReLU epilogue on NVIDIA Blackwell GPUs (SM100+), designed for MoE-style workloads.
+The API supports dense contiguous weights and discrete per-expert weight allocations.
 Groups are contiguous in the `M` dimension and described by `padded_offsets`.

 This kernel performs:
 1. **Block-scaled grouped GEMM** over contiguous expert ranges